 The survey, conducted by Hanover Research on behalf of Ceridian, included 964 Australian workers, comprising a combination of part-time, full-time, and contract workers across a variety of industries.
 Their responses about their pay experience were based on factors including timeliness and accuracy of pay.

 Also notable, of the workers who said they had received their pay late in the last 12 months, 40% chalked it up to disorganisation within their company.

 These findings highlight an opportunity for Australian HR and payroll professionals to re-evaluate their current systems, and take steps to modernise their payroll processes.

-Payroll is an integral part of all organizations and goes beyond ensuring your employees get paid.
-Your payroll department provides a view into your organization’s culture, brand, and financial stability simply by looking at its processes.
+Payroll is an integral part of all organisations and goes beyond ensuring your employees get paid.
+Your payroll department provides a view into your organisation’s culture, brand, and financial stability simply by looking at its processes.
 An efficient payroll department reflects your organisation’s commitment to your employees and your reputation – a positive employee experience starts with payroll.

 The payroll team is also charged with protecting the organisation’s bottom line, by staying in compliance with various legislations.
 However, without the right tools for the job, payroll could be prone to errors and delays, resulting in not only the improper calculation of employee earnings or compliance mismanagement, but also a decrease in employee engagement.